Incorporate automated test results into ALM Octane even if you do not use a CI server.

 To track test results:

 In the Backlog or Quality modules, add the Testing tool type column.
-By default, this column reports tests from the Manual Runner, Selenium, UFT, LeanFT (UFT Pro), StormRunner Load, SoapUI, Protractor, LoadRunner, and Performance Center.
+By default, this column reports tests from the Manual Runner, Selenium, UFT, LeanFT, StormRunner Load, SoapUI, Protractor, LoadRunner, and Performance Center.

 Filter or sort the grid accordingly to see results from these testing tools.